cloudflare/cloudflare-docs/content/r2/examples/cloudflare-access.md

 # Protect an R2 bucket with Cloudflare Access

-You can secure access to R2 buckets using [Cloudflare Access](/cloudflare-one/applications/configure-apps/), which allows you to only allow specific users, groups or applications within your organization to access objects within a bucket,
+You can secure access to R2 buckets using [Cloudflare Access](/cloudflare-one/applications/configure-apps/).

+Access allows you to only allow specific users, groups or applications within your organization to access objects within a bucket, or specific sub-paths, based on policies you define.

 {{<Aside type="note">}}

 For providing secure access to bucket objects for anonymous users, we recommend using [pre-signed URLs](/r2/api/s3/presigned-urls/) instead.

 Pre-signed URLs do not require users to be a member of your organization and enable programmatic application directly.

 {{</Aside>}}